hedgehogqa/r-hedgehog/README.md

 The property above tests that if I reverse a vector twice, the result should be the same as the vector that I began with.
-Hedgehog has generated 100 examples, and check that this predicate holds in all of these cases.
+Hedgehog has generated 100 examples, and checked that this property holds in all of these cases.

-We use the term forall (which comes from predicate logic) to say that we want the property to be true no matter what the input to the `rev` function is.
+We use the term forall (which comes from predicate logic) to say that we want the property to be true no matter what the input to the tested function is.
 The first argument to forall is function to generate random values (the generator); while the second is the property we wish to test.

-The property above doesn't actually completely specify that the `rev` function is accurate though, as one could replace rev with the identity function and still observe this result.
+The property above doesn't actually completely specify that the `rev` function is accurate though, as one could replace `rev` with the identity function and still observe this result.
 We will therefore write one more property to completely test this function.